-- Aspex analyzed our samples with pre-concentrated metals using the ASPEX Explorer. - Chemical composition data was acquired using a SDD detector with 30 mmsq-Ultra Thin Window SDD detector. - Automated particles analysis was performed using the Automated Feature Analysis (AFATM) component of the Perception software suite. - Reports were prepared using ASPEX Tabular ReporterTM and ASPEX Image ReporterTM.
+- Aspex analyzed our samples with pre-concentrated metals using the ASPEX Explorer. - Chemical composition data was acquired using a SDD detector with 30 mmsq-Ultra Thin Window SDD detector. - Automated particles analysis was performed using the Automated Feature Analysis (AFATM) component of the Perception software suite. - Reports were prepared using ASPEX Tabular Reporter[TM] and ASPEX Image Reporter[TM].

-Examples of the analytical results of some samples, with micro-photographic documentation by ELTRON Research & Development, Inc., and by ASPEX Corporations are documented in following two PowerPoint Presentations prepared by Dr. Jan Krasoń of Geoexplorers International, Inc.:
+Examples of the analytical results of some samples, with microphotographic documentation by ELTRON Research & Development, Inc., and by ASPEX Corporations are documented in the following two PowerPoint Presentations (PPP).

+Presentations were prepared by Dr. Jan Krasoń and Ryszard A. Korol of Geoexplorers International, Inc.: